Red Rock Canyon is my favorite place on earth to climb, which is why I return year after year to this immaculate sandstone.

 The Red Rock National Conservation Area sits high above the Las Vegas Valley in southern Nevada.
-From a distance, you’ll immediately notice its off-white rock overlaid with a stripe of red that seemingly was applied as a painter’s wide swath on an otherwise blank canvas.
+From a distance, you’ll immediately notice its off-white rock overlaid with a stripe of red, seemingly applied as a painter’s wide swath on an otherwise blank canvas.
 The resulting view is stunning, and its Aztec Sandstone has long beckoned to climbers everywhere.
 Its soft texture and black patina plates offer positive holds reminiscent of ones found in a climbing gym, making it enticing to any newcomer.

 Herbst and company began ticking off many of its tallest peaks via routes like Jubilant Song (5.8) on Windy Peak, Triassic Sands (5.10) on Whiskey Peak and the Original Route (5.12) or Rainbow Wall.
 Then, in 1975, Jorge and Joanne Urioste set out to climb Catwalk (5.6) on the Celebration Wall and discovered the immense potential for creative lines in the landscape.
 Subsequently, more and more routes began to appear under the creative genius of this pair.
 The Uriostes’ had a vision for traditionally protected routes like Black Orpheus (5.10), and they also saw the potential for bolt protected climbing over more blank sections of rock.

-One stellar component of Red Rock is its grades.
-From single pitch routes that are bolted or fully traditional to sky splitting, vertical walls 2000’ tall, Red Rock has every type of climbing under the sun.
-Many refer to it as 5.7 Heaven or Moderate Mecca as it’s easy to find long, involved routes that never have a single move more difficult than 5.7, like Birdland, Olive Oil and Cookie Monster.
+One stellar component of rock climbing in Red Rock is its grades.
+From single-pitch routes that are bolted, to fully traditional routes, to sky-splitting, vertical walls 2000’ tall, Red Rock has every type of climbing under the sun and it’s also home to a ton of bouldering classics.
+Many refer to it as “5.7 Heaven” or “Moderate Mecca” as it’s easy to find long, involved routes that never have a single move more difficult than 5.7, like Birdland, Olive Oil and Cookie Monster.

 When I want to give someone a quick introduction to the multi-pitch paradigm, I think the best place to begin is The Great Red Book in the Calico Hills.
 It’s a 2-pitch 5.8 containing short sections of lay back corner climbing and exposed face climbing on a great, red slab.
 The pitches are both over 120’ tall, so they have plenty of movement!
 From a distance, it’s an obvious route and it shows you all of the reasons why you would want to climb it.